-Aqa law unit 3 modelsWatch
+Aqa law unit 3 modelsWatch this thread

 THESE ANSWERS ARE GUARANTEED TO GET YOU A SOUND WITH SUFFICIENT APPLICATION

 Definition first "Unlawful killing of a human being with malice aforethought" - Sir Edward Coke then say x may be convicted of the murder of y

 Then actus reus which is the unlawful killing " x's action of stabbing y resulted in the death of y and as murder is result crime it must be proven the death caused was both factual and legal. "but for x stabbing y, y would not have died - white" and the act of stabbing is both operative and a significant contribution" - Smith, cheshire

 Mens rea is intention to kill (expressed) or inflict GBH (implied) and must be done with 'malice aforethought' - Vickers.
 In regards to intention, Matthews V Alleyne rules intention is a rule of evidence for the jury to decide.
 It can be both direct through the D's decision to bring about the consequence of death or gbh -Maloney or indirect where death is virtually certain and the D appreciated this.- Nedrick,Woollin .
 X had the expressed mens rea as he had intent to kill (maloney) through the actions of stabbing y.

 X may be charged with gross negligence manslaughter which occurs when the death results from a negligent act.
 We must prove there was a duty of care, breach of duty, a risk of death, the d's act was substantial,and the mens rea of gnm

 Duty of care - Donoghue v stevenson neighbour principle (WACKER)